 The Asian Women In Business Scholarship Fund

 The Asian Women In Business Scholarship encourages and promotes exceptional Asian female students who have demonstrated scholarship, leadership, community service and/ or entrepreneurship.
-The AWIB Scholarship Fund will award Scholarships in November 2015 to students who have the attributes to be our next generation of leaders.
+The AWIB Scholarship Fund will award Scholarships in November (subject to fund availability) to students who have the attributes to be our next generation of leaders.

 - What is Asian Women in Business (AWIB)?